mr-ravin/Wipro-UTLP-MovingObjectsOnGLCD/README.md

 ### Project Details:
 User will choose one of the following choices, displayed over CLCD.

-- Square
+- Square.

-- Rectange
+- Rectange.

-- Triangle
+- Triangle.

 Input of choice will be taken using Keypad.